 But if you’re a flat owner, you can’t simply buy the freehold for your flat.
 This is because the freehold relates to the building.

 Instead you have to team up with your neighbours to buy the freehold for your whole block.

-Once you and your neighbours have bought the whole freehold, you individually will own a share of the freehold.
+Once you and your neighbours have bought the whole freehold, you will individually own a share of the freehold.